In 1929, Joseph F. Cullman Jr. and Howard S. Cullman, of Cullman

 & Co.; Hyman Blum of L. & H. Blum; Isaac Wallach of H.

 Wallach's Sons; and M.W.
 Cooper, of M.W.
 Cooper & Co.
-(In Aid of
+(In Aid

 the Hospital Funds.
 New York Times, Dec.
 22, 1882; Merchants Aiding the